GitHubNewbye/Command-Line-Dictionary/README.md

 Command-line Dictionary application is a simple tool for easy creating your own simple dictionary of words.
 There is also a quiz mode included which will help you to memorize the words and their translations.
 The main thing is that the adding of words is completely depended on the user and the user decides which word he would like to add to his dictionary.
-You also can add some examples of usage the words.
-So with this Command-line Dictionary you can
+You also can add some examples of usage of the words.
+So with this Command-line Dictionary, you can

 1. #### Add Words and Their Translations: